tainacan/tainacan/docs/class-reference-items.md

 Return a List of ItemMetadata objects

-It will return all fields associeated with the collection this item is part of.
+It will return all metadata associeated with the collection this item is part of.

-If the item already has a value for any of the fields, it will be available.
+If the item already has a value for any of the metadata, it will be available.

 **Returns:** `array` — Array of ItemMetadata objects